 We’re told in 1 Thessalonians 5:18 to give thanks in everything.

-But what about the life of a newborn baby snuffed out before she took her first step, or the ears of my mom that can’t hear my words, or a loved one shaking a fist saying, “I don’t love you”?
+But what about the life of a newborn baby snuffed out before she took her first step?
+What about my mom’s ears that can’t hear my words?
+And what about a loved one shaking a fist and saying, “I don’t love you”?

 Why should I thank God for those things?

 I think it’s because giving God thanks for all things demonstrates a recognition that He is a good God (Psalm 118:29), regardless of whether I consider something to be a blessing or a burden.

 Giving thanks expresses my trust that God is working all things for His good purposes (Romans 8:28) whether or not I understand how.

 Almighty God, thank You that I don’t have to earn my way to heaven.
 Thank You for the gift of faith.
 I know that I have been made right with You because of my faith in Your Son, Jesus Christ.

 Thank You, Father, for creating families.
 Thank You for giving me my family as part of Your plan for me.